 If you are a returning applicant who has already started an online application and has not yet submitted it, use the link below to continue working on your application.

 If your organization has submitted an application in the past and you want to submit a new LOI, click on the Eligibility Quiz in the left margin.
 If you successfully complete the Quiz, you will be directed to the online grantee portal.

 If you have any questions about the new online system, please contact email@example.com or call AdminiTrust at 415-332-0166.

 For other questions, you may contact the Grants Director at firstname.lastname@example.org

 We are interested in learning through our grantees’ successes as well as their challenges.

 All grantees of the Stanley Smith Horticultural Trust are required to submit a report which confirms that the funds granted were used for the intended purpose.
 Please note that the Trust will not consider any further grant applications from an organization unless a report on the prior grant is received and approved.

-At this time there is no required reporting form.
-However, the Trust does provide guidelines which should be followed when preparing a report.
-Click here to obtain a copy of the Guidelines for Grant Reporting.
+The online system will guide grantees in submitting a grant report.
+Instructions and requirements are described in the Guidelines for Grant Reporting.
 Failure to follow the Guidelines for Grant Reporting may have a negative effect on subsequent funding requests.